frogsupport/RacketParser/README.md

 1. Pull this repository down to your local machine.
 2. Open the 'main.rkt' file.
 3. Enter the file path for the file you wish to parse as the parameter in the `parse` function. **Note**: The file you choose should be in the same directory.
-4. The console will print 'Accept' if the source code you parsed is syntactically correct, else it will throw an error with the offending token and line number.
+4. The console will print 'Accept' if the source code you gave is syntactically correct.
+Otherwise it will throw an error with the offending token and line number from the given source code.

 ### Grammar